 Some of you may think these vintage units will be energy hogs.
 But the models of the late 30's to late 50's were mostly not "frost free" or "self defrosting" and also remember that electricity was relatively expensive back then, so they DID try for efficiency in those days.
-The trick is that while the unit will draw a little more power when running, but it runs a lot less overall than newer units.
+The trick is that while the unit will draw a little more power when running and especially during start up for about 3 seconds, but it runs a lot less overall than newer units.
 Only in the mid 1960's when everyone wanted "frost free" units did energy consumption soar.
 The units made after 1960 or so are much more square shaped.
 The inefficiency continued until the late 1970's or early 1980's after the second oil and energy crisis.
+If the fridge was frost-free or frostless, it could easily use 60% to 70% more power in that era, often defrosting and recooling even if no one opened the doors much.
 Then, mandated by the federal government, the manufacturers began to make the units more efficient.
 After 2000 the units became really efficient, but the trade off is the new compressors are cheaply made, mostly overseas, they run hotter, have cheap start relays that malfunction and the compressors rarely last more than 10 years, regardless of what you spend on a new fridge... $400 or $3500.
 So keep in mind that you'll either be replacing a fridge every 10 years, or paying for a costly (average $750.00) compressor replacement.
 Which is why I like the old refrigerators and freezers so much...
 6o years later they still keep on quietly running and there is no reason they can't make it to 100 years if you treat them well!
 Most of the older units do very well, as long as the doors close good and airtight and the insulation( usually fiberglass ) is dry.
-The unit should not run more than about 50-55 percent of the time at 70 degrees F ambient for older fridges.
+The unit should not run more than about 50-60 percent of the time at 70 degrees F ambient for older fridges.
 I have one that runs for 5 minutes, and then stays off for another 18 minutes and sold another one that ran for 7 minutes and stays off for almost half an hour, and that's with the fridge holding at about 34 degrees inside!
-I tested several older refrigerators with an ampmeter and found them using only 1.6 to about 3 amps!
+I tested several older refrigerators and freezers with an ampmeter and found them using only 1.6 to about 3 amps!
 That means 180 to 360 watts at 120 volts.
-Figure that the average unit runs about 40% to 55% of the time and you can see the power usage is low.
+Figure that the average unit runs about 35% to 60% of the time and you can see the power usage is low.
 Many units from the late 60's to 1980's pull higher overall amperage, around 4 amps or even close to 5 amps.
 Note that you cannot rely on the metal tag or paper sticker, almost any fridge shows at least 5 amps and is quite meaningless.
 If the temperature is too cold even after adjusting the thermostat it may be broken, or if it is a single door fridge there should be a flap or baffle to control freezer airflow into the fridge portion to help regulate temperature.

 Most of the essential parts to keep the oldies running can be cross referenced with modern suppliers.
 Click here to find replacement parts.
 When in doubt you can contact The Old Appliance Club (TOAC) in California which has a lot of experts in the field of restoration of various old appliances.
 The OEM's generally don't keep parts for appliances more than 15 years old but you never know unless you look.
 Be careful to match relays, capacitors and overloads closely to protect yourself and your appliance from damage, or fire.
 Replace bad wiring, power cords, plugs, etc and use thermostats that are in the same temperature range and amp capacity as the original.
 Do not add excessive refrigerant(Usually FREON 12) to the system.
 Too much will destroy the compressor.
 If you need to add refrigerant more than once, there is a leak that you should fix before adding it a second time.